 You won’t get compensation if you privately slaughter an IR, or if it dies on your premises before slaughter.
 If an IR dies on the farm or you have to cull it for its own welfare, you must notify APHA as soon as possible APHA may arrange for a PME to be carries out.

 How to regain officially TB free status

-Inspectors will test all cattle in your herd except calves younger than 42 days, at least once every 60 days, usually starting 60 days from the date of the last reactor, IR, DC or other infected animal left your herd.
+Inspectors will test all cattle in your herd except calves younger than 42 days, every 60 days, usually starting 60 days from the date of the last reactor, IR, DC or other infected animal left your herd.